- Policy statement

 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 exist to strike a balance between the rights of individuals to privacy and the ability of organisations to use personal and sensitive data for legitimate business purposes.
 They work to provide individuals with certain rights, whilst imposing certain responsibilities on those who record and use personal information.

-One of the recommendations stated that all NHS organisations appoint a Caldicott Guardian to ensure patient identifiable information is kept secure.
-The recommendation being that Caldicott Guardians should be senior members of staff, preferably at board level
+One of the recommendations advocated that all NHS organisations appoint a Caldicott Guardian to ensure patient identifiable information is kept secure.
+It recommended that Caldicott Guardians should be senior members of staff, preferably at board level

-The ‘Head of Operations’ has been appointed as the organisation’s Caldicott Guardian.
-An outline of the job responsibilities for the Caldicott Guardian’s role is shown at Appendix A.
+The NHSCFA’s ‘Head of Operations’ has been appointed as the organisation’s Caldicott Guardian.
+An outline of the nature of job responsibilities for the Caldicott Guardian’s role is shown at Appendix A.

 This document defines the Caldicott policy for the NHSCFA and sets out the framework to ensure the organisation complies with the law.